wurly200a/MergeToolSelector/README.md

 This is Merge Tool Selector Program for TortoiseGit.

-I'm using TortoiseGit.
-When a conflict occurs, it is necessary to perform the merge work with the merge tool.
+If a conflict occurs while using TortoiseGit, you need to merge it with the merge tool.
 For simple merging tasks (choose one or both), P4Merge is by far the easiest to use.
 On the other hand, for non-simple merging work (such as partially adopting changes), I would like to use Emacs, which I usually use.